 Is your workplace unsafe?
-Learn what action you can take
+Learn what action you can take to protect yourself and your coworkers

 Each year, thousands of employees suffer workplace injuries on the job.
 Many of these accidents happen because of unsafe working conditions that were foreseeable and preventable.
 A federal organization called Occupational Safety and Health Administration — more commonly referred to as OSHA — establishes guidelines for all industries and companies that are designed to eliminate obvious workplace dangers and hazards.